sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

-- Check tests on Windows
+- Check if SSH machines add to the wrong config (open unsaved ws)